Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Different sauces that you can freeze like tomato sauce or pesto

-Snacks you’ll actually reach for (Savory and sweet options)
+Snacks you’ll actually reach for (savory and sweet options)

 Staples you’ll use regularly

-Avoid packaged foods.
-Make fresh at home.
+Avoid packaged foods; make fresh meals at home.

 Raw nuts (walnuts, almonds, pistachios)